-Documenting the wealthy getting wealthier in the 21st Century — at the expense of the poor
+Documenting the wealthy getting wealthier — the poor more poor

 — Naomi Klein, NO is not enough